semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 This will remove quotes (`'`, `"`, and `` ` ``) from both ends of the metavariable content.
 So `"2147483648"` will be detected but `"2147483646"` will not.
 This is useful when you expect strings to contain integer or float data.

-### `pattern-not`
+### `not`

-The `pattern-not` operator is the opposite of the `pattern` operator.
-It finds code that does not match its expression.
+The `not` operator is the opposite of the `pattern` operator.
+It matches all ranges that were not matched by its child pattern.
 This is useful for eliminating common false positives.

 <iframe src="https://semgrep.dev/embed/editor?snippet=Q83q" border="0" frameBorder="0" width="100%" height="432"></iframe>

-### `pattern-inside`
+### `inside`

-The `pattern-inside` operator keeps matched findings that reside within its expression.
-This is useful for finding code inside other pieces of code like functions or if blocks.
+The `inside` operator keeps matched findings that reside within its pattern.
+This is useful for finding code inside other pieces of code like functions or if blocks, usually by combination via `and`.

 <iframe src="https://semgrep.dev/embed/editor?snippet=Z8Dw" border="0" frameBorder="0" width="100%" height="432"></iframe>

 ### `pattern-not-inside`

+TODO? use this

 The `pattern-not-inside` operator keeps matched findings that do not reside within its expression.
 It is the opposite of `pattern-inside`.
 This is useful for finding code that’s missing a corresponding cleanup action like disconnect, close, or shutdown.
 It’s also useful for finding problematic code that isn't inside code that mitigates the issue.